Werner Junck

-Werner Junck (28 December 1895 – 6 August 1976) was a German general in the Luftwaffe during World War II, serving in Iraq and later in the Baltic campaign.
+Werner Karl Otto Junck (28 December 1895 – 6 August 1976) was a German general in the Luftwaffe during World War II, serving in Iraq and later in the Baltic campaign.
 He claimed five aerial victories during World War I.

 Early life

 Werner Junck was born in Magdeburg, the Province of Saxony, the Kingdom of Prussia, the German Empire, on 28 December 1895.
 He was interested in aviation, and learned to fly in 1913.

 Career

 World War I

 Junck entered military service as an artillery officer as World War I began.
 In 1916, he was posted to Flieger-Abteilung (Flier Detachment) 33 of the Die Fliegertruppen (the flying troops).

 In October 1916, as Die Fliegertruppen morphed into the Luftstreitkräfte, Junck was transferred to a fighter squadron, Jagdstaffel 8.
 He achieved his first aerial victory on 24 April 1917, downing a 20 Squadron FE.2d east of Ypres.
-He rose to command of the jasta on 4 April 1918 and stayed with it through the war's end.
+He rose to command of the Jasta on 4 April 1918 and stayed with it through the war's end.
 Junck was wounded three times and shot down four SPADs in northern France before the Armistice.
 His five victories made him an ace.
 His three wounds qualified him for a Silver Wound Badge, though there is no record it was awarded to him.